denten-books/plain-text/1-metaphor.md

 user is meant to handle the metaphor in some way.
 The metaphor structures the material affordances of the simulation according to the rules of the physical world.

-Metaphor machines present us with a special case of conceptual domain blending.
-In the cognitive view, the metaphor performs a number of "conventional mappings from one domain to another" [@lakoff_contemporary_1998, 239].
-Lakoff mentions for example the common trope of "a state is a person," implicit in the ideas of a "friendly" or a "hostile" states [@lakoff_contemporary_1998, 243].
-In this way ideas about agency, emotion, and mental life usually attached to people can be extended to state actors.
-Similarly, to say that someone is "boiling mad," instantiates the common trope of "anger is a hot liquid in a container."
-In this case, common known properties attached to the domain of physics can be mapped onto the domain of emotion.
-Lakoff further explains that such domain mappings tend follow a few rules.
-They are usually partial and asymmetrical.
-"Mappings are not arbitrary," he writes, "but grounded in the body and in everyday experience and knowledge."
-Finally domain mapping obeys what Lakoff call the Invariance Principle, by which "the image schema structure of the source domain is projected onto the target domain in a way that is consistent with inherent target domain structure" [@turner_conceptual_1995; @lakoff_contemporary_1998;
-@ruiz_de_mendoza_ibanez_nature_1998; @lakoff_invariance_2009].

 ### 1.2 Verisimilitude